temporalio/documentation/docs/java-quick-start.md

 A single instance of an activity object is registered per activity interface type.
 This means that the activity implementation should be thread-safe since the activity method can be simultaneously called from multiple threads.

-Let's modify the workflow code to invoke the activity instead of logging:
+Let's modify the Workflow code to invoke the activity instead of logging:

 ```java
   public static class HelloWorldImpl implements HelloWorld {